What is laryngitis?

 Your doctor will probably ask you a few questions to find out the cause of your laryngitis.
 They may order some tests or refer you to a specialist if they suspect anything serious.

 Short-term laryngitis doesn’t usually require treatment.
 As the cause is often viral, you won’t need antibiotics as antibiotics don't kill viruses.
+You can use paracetamol, ibuprofen or aspirin to help with symptoms such as a headache, fever and sore throat.

 You can help your voice recover by: